ekta-chandu/Destination/Destination_Crazy-Developers.md

 ##Technology stack
 Tools and technologies that you learnt and used in the project.

-1.Flask - For Backend
+ 1. Flask - For Backend
-2.HTML CSS JS and Bootstrap - For Frontend 3.BeautifulSoup (bs4) - For Web Scrapping
+ 2. HTML CSS JS and Bootstrap - For Frontend
+ 3. BeautifulSoup (bs4) - For Web Scrapping

 ## Web Scrapping